Home » Blog » Marketing » What is LSI and Is It Important To SEO in 2018?

 “You shall know a word by the company it keeps.”

-This seems to be a principle which is heavily adopted by Google and other search engine algorithms aiming to learn through context.
-Once the engine understands a content, it can index and rank it for the correct queries.
+This seems to be a principle that is heavily adopted by Google and other search engine algorithms aiming to learn through context.
+Once the engine understands content, it can index and rank it for the correct queries.

 Even though Google has given the semantic approach a leading role in its development, there is not enough evidence to support the statement that LSI is decisive to SEO.